Updated: Mar 16

 As awareness for pelvic congestion syndrome (PCS) increases, the optimal utility of imaging and catheter directed therapies for these conditions remains in question.
-Vascular experts, Dr. Michael Cumming and Dr. Mark Lessne, discuss the roles of IVUS and CT venography when diagnosing and treating PCS.
+Vascular experts, Dr. Michael Cumming and Dr. Mark Lessne, discuss the roles of IVUS and CT venography when diagnosing and for pelvic congestion syndrome treatment.

 The BackTable Brief

 Consider using IVUS when looking for nonthrombotic iliac vein compression in the setting of pelvic congestion syndrome.

 CT venography with 3D reconstruction can result in detailed anatomical images and venous measurements; Dr. Cumming suggests working closely with a CT technician to optimize a protocol and improve the quality of your scans.